 The Church of La Madeleine

-The church of La Madeleine was completed in 1474 under the guidance of John VIII, Count of Vendôme and thanks to the financial support of the locals, particularly the brotherhoods of winegrowers and gardeners who cultivated lands in the vicinity.
+The church of La Madeleine was completed in 1474 under the guidance of John VIII, Count of Vendôme.
+It owes its construction to the financial support of the locals, particularly the brotherhoods of winegrowers and gardeners who cultivated lands in the vicinity.
 It is topped by an elegant stone spire, echoing that of the abbey.

 The interior was restored in the 19th century and features beautiful stained-glass windows from the Lobin de Tours workshop.